dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

       schema: analytics
       threads: 4
       keepalives_idle: 240 # default 240 seconds
-      connect_timeout: 10 # default 10 seconds
+      connect_timeout: None # optional, number of seconds before connection times out
       # search_path: public # optional, not recommended
-      sslmode: prefer # [optional, set the sslmode to connect to the database.
-Default prefer, which will use 'verify-ca' to connect.]
+      sslmode: prefer # optional, set the sslmode to connect to the database.
+Default prefer, which will use 'verify-ca' to connect.
       ra3_node: true # enables cross-database sources
+      autocommit: true # enables autocommit after each statement
-      region: [optional, if not provided, will be determined from host (e.g. host.123.us-east-1.redshift-serverless.amazonaws.com)]
+      region: # optional, if not provided, will be determined from host (e.g. host.123.us-east-1.redshift-serverless.amazonaws.com)
 ```

 </File>